netbox-community/ansible_modules/docs/plugins/modules/netbox_interface/netbox.netbox.netbox_interface_module.rst

 ..
 Description

-- Creates or removes inventory items from Netbox
+- Creates or removes interfaces from Netbox

 ..
 Aliases